leanderpeter/personal-website/content/posts/why-mcp-doesnt-work.md

 Our immediate direction involves advancing on two fronts to meet effectively in the middle: On one hand, we are simplifying APIs by encapsulating complex business logic behind single, robust endpoints, reducing the need for intricate orchestration.
 On the other hand, we’re leveraging AI agent builders like Relevance-AI and Decagon, clearly communicating business processes and contexts through natural language instructions.
 This dual strategy will enables LLMs to effectively orchestrate API calls, intelligently handling edge cases while ensuring clarity and precision.

 A promising use-case for MCP emerges when companies successfully encapsulate complex processes behind clear API endpoints.
 In such scenarios, MCP shines brightest for external interactions.
 Imagine a future where fully integrated LLM assistants effortlessly book car subscriptions, hotel stays in southern France, and even manage entire trips, powered seamlessly by MCP servers that hide complexity behind intuitive interfaces.
 This future isn’t just possible, it offers a glimpse of what MCP could enable when complexity is truly abstracted away.

+Have you experimented with MCP or similar technologies?
+We'd love to hear about your journey—share your experiences and insights with us!